-The Governing Body and Headteacher ensures that the school complies by addressing all aspects of Part 2 of KCSIE23
+The Governing Body and Headteacher ensures that the school complies by addressing all aspects of the current KCSIE.

-Governors receive written safeguarding information, at least termly, in the Headteacher report and the safeguarding governor also signs off the full self-assessment safeguarding audit.
+Governors receive written safeguarding information half termly in the Headteacher report and the safeguarding governor also signs off the full self-assessment safeguarding audit.

-Good Practice Guidelines and Staff Code of Conduct
+4. Good Practice Guidelines and Staff Code of Conduct